Profile

 Focus areas

-The central fields are morphological forensic image comparison in court-related administrative offence and criminal proceedings, forensic age estimation at legally relevant age thresholds, and morphological ageing with its age-related feature changes.
+The main fields are morphological forensic image comparison in court-related administrative offence and criminal proceedings, forensic age estimation at statutory age thresholds, and morphological ageing with its age-related feature changes.
 This is complemented by work on the 3D quantification of human morphological structures and on standardised comparison images.
-These focal areas connect practical expert work with scientific activity and explain why publications, casework, and methodological contributions on the website are closely related to one another.
+These focal areas connect practical expert work with scientific activity.
+Complementing the expert practice, there is a scientific line of work on face and age perception, image comparison, morphological ageing and visual judgement formation.
+Selected contents and publication-related materials are presented on the project page FaceMindLab.

-The present practice rests on a long professional continuity: expert witness practice since 2002, independent office in Berlin since 2006, AGIB membership as a scientific expert since 2008, and annual certification in the AGFAD ring trial since 2009.
+The practice is based on long professional continuity: expert witness practice since 2002, independent office in Berlin since 2006, AGIB membership as a scientific expert since 2008, and annual certification in the AGFAD ring trial since 2009.
 In addition, there is independent specialist work on forensic image comparison, age estimation, and morphological ageing.
-Together, these elements form the professional and temporal continuity on which the current work rests.

 For an initial enquiry, the type of proceedings, the evidential question, and the current state of the material are usually sufficient.
-From this it can often already be derived whether a preliminary review, technical preparation, or a more extensive expert examination is appropriate.
+This often identifies the next step: preliminary review, technical preparation or more extensive expert examination.

 Profile and qualifications · Quality assurance